 However, an "allowance" that has been in place for 8 years is, due to the passage of time if nothing else, now more likely to be considered base pay.
 Therefore the most prudent approach for an employer would be to treat the removal of the allowance as it would treat a proposed reduction in base pay.

-There have been many salary reductions implemented by employers in
+There have been many salary reductions implemented by employers in Ireland since the economic downturn and many of these have been successfully introduced, sometimes even on

 Already a subscriber?